sophiay98/4182_fuzzer/user_guide.md

     sudo python3 fuzz.py -T (-t[FIELD])*

-f is a list of fields name.
+FIELD indicates the field to fuzz. it will then generate a packet for every possible value for that field.

 valid values for items in FIELD are:

     sport, dport, seq, ack, dataofs, reserved, flags, window, chksum, urgptr,options

-If f is not specified or f = None, all fields will be fuzzed.
+If FIELD is not specified or seq field will be fuzzed.

 #####2.reading from a csv file
 to run this test: